 According to the WHO (the World Health Organization), burnout is a state of physical and emotional exhaustion.
 It can occur when you experience long-term stress in your job, or when you have worked in a physically or emotionally draining role for a long time.

 Because it is normal for creativity to fluctuate depending on factors such as sleep and stress levels, creative burnout can easily fly under the radar.
 But for those who rely on creating as part of their work, it can have a devastating impact on their mental health.

 In one of the earlier episodes of The Daily Creator Podcast, we talked to Bar Kirshon, an expert on the matter and she said: “Creators have consistency and provide something extra to the outside world”.
 This something extra is what leads to creative burnout.
 Creators are working non-stop and now many of them are quitting because they cannot find the motivation to do what they once loved, creating.

-Spending hours shooting, editing, storyboarding, engaging with fans, setting up brand deals, and balancing the many other responsibilities that come with being a successful content creator have taken a toll on many.
+Spending hours shooting, editing, storyboarding, engaging with fans, setting up brand deals, and balancing the many other responsibilities that come with being a successful content creator has taken a toll on many.
 If you think you are one of them, pay attention to the following signs.
 If you have more than two symptoms, it may be time to shake things up.

 Symptoms of Creator Burnout

 Putting off your work…and then putting it off some more…is a big sign of burnout.
 People going through it will even have trouble finishing their most important projects in a timely way.
 If you find yourself procrastinating regularly—especially if procrastinating has not been a problem for you in the past—you are experiencing burnout.

 If the thought of work leaves you with a pit in your stomach, burnout is a culprit.
 While it is normal to dread work on Monday mornings or after a great vacation, regular feelings of significant dread around your job can indicate burnout.